Thursday, September 26, 2013

-This 1958 hardcover collection of Wall Street Journal cartoons, CARE FOR A MERGER, was found in the used book section of a huge Barnes & Noble in Paramus.
+This 1958 hardcover collection of Wall Street Journal cartoons, CARE FOR A MERGER, was found in the used book section of a huge Barnes and Noble in Paramus, NJ.
 I bought it for the Interlandi drawing on the cover.
 Love that guy's lines!

-The sad history of this book, from the inside page, unsold until it got down to $1.
-The original 1958 price was $2.75.
+Above: The sad selling price history of this secondhand book, from the inside page, unsold until it got down to $1.
+The original 1958 cover price was $2.75.

 Here's a cartoon by Joseph Farris, who is still drawing cartoons today.
 I occasionally see him at the New Yorker offices.
 Love that iconic see-gar in the boss's mouth.
 Whatta nasty boss!
 I like the juxtaposition of the vertical and horizontal lines in the background to suggest the curtains and blinds.
 Snappily done.

 Lee Lorenz!
 And the drawing looks like it was done in scratchy pen style.
 He uses a brush now -- or rather, has for many decades!
 This is the only time I've seen a cartoon of his outside of the New Yorker.
 He became a contract cartoonist to the NYer this same year, and was the mag's cartoon editor from 1973-1997

 The cartoon above shows Al Kaufman's mastery of depth and layout.
 It wasn't until I'd looked at this drawing, scanned it, and then looked at it again that I noticed that the chairs were too darn big.
 I still like the drawing, but I wonder why I didn't notice that right away.

 Cartoonist Doris Matthews is the only female cartoonist in this WSJ collection.
 You can find more of her work in Funny Ladies: The New Yorker's Greatest Women Cartoonists and Their Cartoons, edited by Liza Donnelly.
 I like her sketchy style, but know nothing about her.